Twicefred/Writing/Orc Fiction/Orc Compendium.md

 ## Writing Notes;

-Grammar; The word “Orc” is always capitalised, same as the word “Human”.
+Grammar; The word “Orc” is always capitalised, same as the word “Human”.</br>
 While this isn’t proper English, I believe that in a world where two species coexist in the way I want to describe, there would be grammatical differences highlighting the fact that they are trying to get along whilst being mindful of each other’s differences.

 Naming Conventions; Orcish names are commonly either patronymic or matronymic, depending on culture or family circumstance.
 In Europe and the Americas, Orc names are constructed with a given name first, followed by Ga’ (son of) or Da’ (daughter of) followed by either their mother’s or father’s given name.